WasmEdge/WasmEdge/docs/book/en/src/dev/js/quickstart.md

 $ wasmedge --dir .:. ../target/wasm32-wasi/release/wasmedge_quickjs.wasm hello.js WasmEdge Runtime
 Hello WasmEdge Runtime
 ```

 > Note, the `--dir .:.` on the command line is to give `wasmedge` permission to read the local directory in the file system for the `hello.js` file.
 We will use  `--dir .:.` in the following sections.

-Next, let's see some complicated usage for running JavaScript in WasmEdge.
+Next, we will discuss more advanced use case for JavaScript in WasmEdge.